arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.appwizard-guide/content.md

 ![Screenshot of code](assets/appwizard-demo-folder-library-code.png)

 When this is done create a **library.properties** file inside the root of the newly created folder.
-Then put this text into the file:
+Then put this text into the file, you can change the name to whatever you like:

 ```arduino
 name=AppWizardDemoLib